jayzheng98/jayzheng98.github.io/_projects/project2.md

 <hr>

 ## Introduction
 **1.** This part not only verifies the usability of POCA analysis results, but also provides a **dataset** for subsequent research.
-Due to the closed nature of the railway system network, only internal attacks are likely to be implemented.
+Due to the closed nature of the railway system, only internal attacks are likely to be implemented.
 Therefore, common datasets that include external attacks such as Web penetration are not suitable for our demand.
 Meanwhile, the datasets include attacks against railway signal system are difficult to obtain.
 Thus, we have to generate our own dataset

 ## Design
 ### Simulation range
-**1.** I built a simulation shooting range in my laboratory according to the network structure of the railway signal system ([networking processes](/notes/DC)).
+**1.** I built a simulation range in my laboratory according to the network structure of the railway signal system ([networking processes](/notes/DC)).
 The topology diagram and physical diagram are as follows:

 <div align="center"> <img alt="p2-3" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-1.png?raw=true" width="750px"> </div> <br>
 <div align="center"> <img alt="p2-4" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-2.jpg?raw=true" width="700px"> </div> <br>